 What is investing?

-So investing and risk go hand in hand.
-That’s why, before you make a financial investment, you should do your research and seek professional advice.
+That’s why, before making a financial investment, it is prudent to take time to do your research and even seeking professional advice.

 In Australia, there are four main asset classes, or categories of investment:

 - Fixed income (e.g. government bonds, mortgage securities)

 - Property (e.g. residential or commercial investment property)

 - Shares or equities (shares in Australian and/or international companies)

 Each asset class comes with a different level of risk and potential return.

 Share investing, often referred to as stock investing, is the practice of buying and owning shares or equity in a company.